kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/powervs/autoscaler-scalling-from-0.md

 ```

 Note:
-1. autoscaler can be run in different ways the possible ways are described [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/clusterapi/README.md#connecting-cluster-autoscaler-to-cluster-api-management-and-workload-clusters).
+1. Autoscaler can be run in different ways, the possible ways are described [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/clusterapi/README.md#connecting-cluster-autoscaler-to-cluster-api-management-and-workload-clusters).
-2. autoscaler supports various command line flags and more details about it can be found [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca).
+2. Autoscaler supports various command line flags and more details about it can be found [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca).

 ## Use case of cluster-autoscaler